 Figure 2.
 Three Classes of piRNA-Generating Loci

 (A) Normalized piRNA density (rpkm) for each piRNA-producing gene is shown as a heat map across the developmental stages.
 Hierarchical clustering divided the genes into three classes.
+Arrowheads mark seven pachytene piRNA genes that were not classified as pachytene according to the change in abundance of their transcripts from 10.5 to 17.5 dpp.

 (B) Top, box plots present piRNA density per gene as spermatogenesis progresses (here and elsewhere, pre-pachytene in yellow and pachytene in purple).
 Middle, expression of A-Myb, B-Myb, Mili, and Miwi was measured by RNA-seq.
 Bottom, box plots present piRNA precursor expression per gene, measured by RNA-seq, from 10.5 to 20.5 dpp.